skanzajamal/Share_Price_Application/README.md

 # Application Features:

 - The application is configurable which share prices are to be retrieved.
-- Action performed pushed in Kafka message broker
+- Action performed pushed in Kafka message broker.
-- Communication between Front-end and Back-end through REST-API
+- Communication between Front-end and Back-end through REST-API.
-- Access to the REST controller secured via OAuth2 (as an OAuth2 provider it authenticates through Github)
+- Access to the REST controller secured via OAuth2 (as an OAuth2 provider it authenticates through Github).

 # Technologies: